infusionsoft/aeps/aep/general/0126/aep.md

 ### Alternatives

-Enums **should not** be used when there is a competing, widely-adopted standard representation (such as with [language codes][bcp-47] or [media types]).
+Enums **should not** be used when there is a competing, widely adopted standard representation (such as with [language codes][bcp-47] or [media types]).
 Instead, that standard representation **should** be used.
 This is true even if only a small subset of values are permitted, because using enums in this